Stop the Massachusetts Chainsaw Massacre

 Woodward Road, December 2009

-Quabbin Reservation, Boston’s Drinking Water Supply Watershed, Gate 35, 2007
+Google Earth Image, Quabbin Reservation, Boston’s Drinking Water Supply

-Quabbin Reservation, Boston’s Drinking Water Supply Watershed, RT 202, 2007
+Google Earth Image, Quabbin Reservation, Boston’s Drinking Water Supply

-Quabbin Reservation, Boston’s Drinking Water Supply Watershed, Gate 31, 2007
+Google Earth Image, Quabbin Reservation, Boston’s Drinking Water Supply

 “At 16,500 acres, October Mountain is the largest State forest in Massachusetts.